ubcchemecar/beginners-tutorial/README.md

 # 4. Edit the index.html file
 1. Using Sublime Text, go to 'File' and select 'Open Folder', then choose the folder where you saved the repository in.
 2. Open the index.html file
-3. Type in the following code:
+3. Type in the code below.
+4. Save the file and open index.html in your browser.
+You should see a webpage with the title `My first site` and `Hello world` as the contents.

 ```
 <html>